thenithinbalaji/BookMyShowPC/README.md

 ## How to run this?

++ Install Oracle SQL Plus.
 + Clone this repo.
-+ Change the [connection string](https://github.com/thenithinbalaji/BookMyShowPC/blob/main/BookMyShow.py#:~:text=connectionstring%20%3D%20%22system/nithin%40localhost%3A1521/xe%22) in [BookMyShow.py](BookMyShow.py) according to your database.
++ Change the [connection string](https://github.com/thenithinbalaji/BookMyShowPC/blob/main/BookMyShow.py#:~:text=connectionstring%20%3D%20%22system/nithin%40localhost%3A1521/xe%22) in [BookMyShow.py](BookMyShow.py) according to yours.
-  + By default it is for Oracle SQL Plus.
   + Change [username/password](https://github.com/thenithinbalaji/BookMyShowPC/blob/main/BookMyShow.py#:~:text=connectionstring%20%3D%20%22-,system/nithin,-%40localhost%3A1521/xe) if you are using Oracle SQL Plus.
   + Create virtual environment and install missing modules using